 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-We see one real cobra with the snake charmer, and a killer puppet cobra, and there's a short but interesting snake dance where a woman dressed in painted up tights that make her look nothing like a snake crawls out of a basket onto the floor and wraps herself around the shoulders of a man, in a re-inactment of how the cobra goddess saved the Lamians and why they worship her.
-We also get to see some fun snake-vision shots from the killer cobra's point of view.
+We see one real cobra with the snake charmer, and a puppet cobra that kills.
+There's also a short but interesting snake dance where a woman in a skin-tight suit, that's painted to make her look nothing like a snake, crawls out of a basket onto the floor and wraps herself around the shoulders of a man.
+It's supposed to be a re-inactment of how the cobra goddess saved the Lamians and why they worship her.
+Sign me up for that cult.
+We also get to see special effect snake-vision shots from the killer cobra's point of view where its victims are shot through a weird lens.
+That was high-tech back in '55.